-3.4 Memorandum of Understanding
+3.4 Memorandum of Understanding (MOU)

-It is a best practice for the State and its FHWA Division Office counterpart to execute a GARVEE Memorandum of Understanding (MOU) documenting how the State's GARVEE bond program will be administered.
-A suggested MOU template is provided in Appendix B.
+To document administrative and oversight roles, the State and FHWA Division counterpart should execute a GARVEE Memorandum of Understanding (MOU) describing how the State's GARVEE bond program will be administered as facilitating effective internal control consistent with 2 CFR 200.303.
+An MOU template is provided in Appendix B of this guidance.
+During development of the MOU, the FHWA Division should direct questions to the Innovative Finance Program Manager, Center for Innovative Finance Support (CIFS).